RapidField/solid-instruments/CONTRIBUTING.md

 ### Architecture

-New contributors should familiarize themselves with basic architectural conventions by reviewing the [**System Architecture Guide**](ARCHITECTURE.md).
+New contributors should familiarize themselves with basic architectural conventions by reviewing the [**Architectural Guide**](ARCHITECTURE.md).
 The existing body of source can often be used as a reliable authority when making design decisions but, when in doubt, ask for advice from experienced contributors or contact [solidinstruments@rapidfield.com](mailto:solidinstruments@rapidfield.com).

-### Styling
+### Design and style

-[`.editorconfig`](.editorconfig) and [`CodeMaid.config`](CodeMaid.config), in combination, define the styling guidelines.
+The [`.editorconfig`](.editorconfig) and [`CodeMaid.config`](CodeMaid.config) files, in combination, define most of the project's styling guidelines.
+More information can be found by reading the [**Development Guidelines**](GUIDELINES.md).
 When in doubt, look to examples within the source for styling guidance, or contact [solidinstruments@rapidfield.com](mailto:solidinstruments@rapidfield.com) with questions.

 ### Revision control workflow